Deaf LGBTIQA+ History UK

 Lots of Deaf people still lived in the closet, hiding their sexuality in the Deaf community.

-- 1978 – Brothers and Sisters club was founded.
-Although it was based in London, it was originally for all of UK.
-This club celebrated its’ 40th anniversary in October 2018.
+1978 – The Brothers and Sisters club was founded.
+Although it was based in London, it was originally for all of the UK.
+This club celebrated its 45th anniversary in June 2023.
+You can watch the video about its history.

 - Triangle Club hosted the 1986 meeting in Manchester.